The deform filter in Affinity Photo can be used to distort and transform images in countless ways to deform images and type etc.

 The tool doesn't appear to work at first if you only add one handle, it does need two or more handles to work and deform.

-Click the document to add a handle.
+Click the document to add a handle for the deform filter.

 You can click multiple deform handles (it only works when you have more than one handle) Also, if you move the master back to 0% then the image will go back to its original state.
 You can select the handle and move and pull them from and towards other handles or pins to distort the image.
 You can click on the handle and delete them by pressing the delete on the keyboard though there is no 'clear all' which would be a nice addition to the deform filter.